DaveHJT/Damage-Minecraft-Squid-Workshop-Project/README.md

 1. If suicide, your Kills score will be reduced by 1.
 2. If killing another player that the "team" score is not 0 and it's the same as you, you killed a teammate and your Kills score will be reduced by 1.
 3. If killed by custom damage but "hit_by" score is not assigned to the damage applyer's UID, the system guess you are killed by the nearest player(no team > different team > teammate).

-# Incompactibility
-* This datapack uses absorption effect as helper, so that adding the damage score to any entity(player or mobs) that has absorption effect may cause:
-	1. less damage than the damage score is dealt
-	2. the absorption effect might be cleared
-* Using other datapacks not from Squid Workshop that contains the same scoreboard or tags name as this datapack in code may cause undefined behaviour.

 # How it works